sdclibbery/pi-monitor/README.md

 * Page that lists running bots with status and progress
 * Handle missing log files more gracefully

-Need bots to be reentrant - ie able to restart without losing state - for this:
+Need bots to be restartable - ie able to restart without losing state - for this:
 * Active bot list
  * persisted
 * Run an active bot if its not running